Lecithin - what is it and how does it affect memory?

 Added:2024-09-04

-In the world of healthy lifestyle and supplementation, lecithin is becoming an increasingly popular ingredient that is worth knowing more about.
-Have you ever wondered why it has gained such popularity and why it is worth including it in your diet?
-Soy lecithin or maybe from chicken eggs - which one to choose?
+In the world of healthy lifestyles and supplementation, lecithin is becoming an increasingly popular ingredient, and it's worth knowing more about.
+Have you ever wondered why it has gained such popularity and why it's worth including in your diet?
+Soy lecithin or egg lecithin—which should you choose?

 What is lecithin?

-Lecithin is a natural lipid compound that can be found in many foods, such as soy, eggs, nuts and seeds.
-It is also a component of every cell in the human body, playing a key role in the construction of cell membranes.
-Thanks to its emulsifying properties, lecithin helps combine fats with water, which is of great importance both in the food industry and in the metabolic processes of our body.
+Lecithin is a natural lipid compound found in many foods, such as soybeans, eggs, nuts, and seeds.
+It is also a component of every cell in the human body, playing a key role in the structure of cell membranes.
+Thanks to its emulsifying properties, lecithin helps bind fats to water, which is crucial both in the food industry and in our body's metabolic processes.

 What is it made of?

-Lecithins were first obtained from egg yolks.
-Although animals provide more lecithin, due to higher production costs, for industrial purposes this raw material is mainly obtained from plants such as sunflower seeds, rapeseed or soybeans.
-Egg yolk lecithin has many of the functional properties of soy lecithin, but it surpasses it in terms of nutritional value for the human body.
+For the first time in history, lecithin was extracted from chicken egg yolks.
+Although animals provide more lecithin, due to higher production costs, for industrial purposes this raw material is mainly obtained from plants such as sunflower seeds, rapeseed, or soybeans.
+Egg yolk lecithin shares many of the functional properties of soy lecithin, but it surpasses it in terms of nutritional value for the human body.

-Although soy lecithin shares many similarities with egg yolk lecithin, its chemical profile and composition are significantly different.
+Although soy lecithin shares many characteristics with egg yolk lecithin, its chemical profile and composition are significantly different.
 Phosphatidylcholine (PC) is considered the most beneficial ingredient for human health.
-PC plays a key role in the body, participating in the formation and repair of cell membranes, as well as in the production of the neurotransmitter acetylcholine, which is essential for controlling movement and maintaining memory.
-Studies have shown that PC helps prevent dementia, liver failure and supports brain development.
+PC plays a crucial role in the body, participating in the formation and repair of cell membranes, as well as in the production of the neurotransmitter acetylcholine, which is essential for movement control and memory maintenance.
+Studies have shown that PC helps prevent dementia, liver failure, and supports brain development.

 Beneficial effect.